Censkh/style-composer/README.md

     padding: 10,
     fontSize: 20,

-    // when screen is smaller than 500px, apply these rules
+    // when screen is smaller than 500px, apply these selectors
     [media({maxWidth: 500})]: {
         padding: 5,
         fontSize: 14